tallforasmurf/CHIP8IDE/readme.md

 ----

-Weisbecker realized that hobbyists could not be expected to begin programming the kit in 1802 machine language, especially when, first, the only means of entering code was to key in hexadecimal digits with the keypad, and second, the only means of output was to write binary commands to the separate chip that controlled the television interface.
+Weisbecker realized that hobbyists could not be expected to begin programming the kit in 1802 machine language.
+First, the only means of entering code was to key in hexadecimal digits with the keypad, and second, the only means of output was to write binary commands to the separate chip that controlled the television interface.

 Weisbecker set out to flatten the steep learning curve by designing a much simpler virtual machine that he dubbed CHIP-8.
 The CHIP-8 machine was still programmed by entering machine instructions as hexadecimal digits, but it had many fewer and simpler instructions than a "real" microprocessor.
 Most important, it had single instructions for reading the keypad and for writing a pattern of pixels, called a "sprite", onto the screen.

 Weisbecker hoped that the CHIP-8 architecture and language were simple enough that users could get enjoyment out of creating simple game programs for the VIP.
 He first described CHIP-8 in the manual that shipped with the kit when it was released in 1977.
 (This manual is included in the `extras` folder.)
 A year later, an article by Weisbecker was published in *BYTE* magazine describing CHIP-8, including a sample game program.
 (A copy of this article is also in the `extras` folder.)

 The COSMAC VIP sold well enough to create an active community of users who kept in touch through a fanzine, *VIPer*, which published 39 issues between 1978 and 1984.
 You can read all the issues of *VIPer* at [Matthew Mikolai's Archive site](http://retro.mattmik.com/documents.html).

-Early issues of *VIPer* included articles by hobbyists who reverse-engineered the CHIP-8 emulator.
-In the process, they discovered several instructions that Weisbecker had not documented!
+They contain a number of contributed programs for the VIP.

 ### The HP-48 and SCHIP